bronzeRaf/HomeAutomations/FeederLightProject/FishFeederLight/README.md

 #### Instructions
 Electronics:
 Follow the circuit on the photo below.
-Keep in mind that the Capacitor could provide some voltage stability but it is not mandatory.
-You can power up your system with Batteries or USB adaptor.
-The power supply required depends on the board you are using.
+Keep in mind that the cirtuit gets 2 power supplies, one to arduino (via USB or via power adaptor) and one into L239D in order to feed the DC motor with the correct current.
+You can power up L239D with Batteries or power adaptor in between 4.5-36V and the IC will provide the motor with the required current and voltage to make sure the supply will be enough (600mA and peaks up to 1.2A per channel).
+Powering up the motor using Arduino 5V supply is bad practice and won't be enough for a reliable and long term running feeding machine.
+Puting the GNDs all together in the same connector (Arduino + Batteries/external power) is crucial for the circuit to work properly!

 ![circuit1](https://github.com/bronzeRaf/HomeAutomations/blob/main/FeederLightProject/FishFeederLight/assets/circuit.png)